-It is another very slim watch at 42 x 7mm, which is helped by the use of a Quartz movement (less complicated, so less space).
+It is another very thin watch at 42 x 7mm, which is helped by the use of a Quartz movement (less complicated, so less space).
 Which of course means you lose the classic automatic movement of the watches above, but it will always run and never need to be wound (until the battery runs out of course).
-Keep in mind, like the many dress watches, this one has no second hand.
+Keep in mind, like the many of the best dress watches, this one has no second hand.

 The dial is a simple white, but with arabic numerals on each hour and a minute train around the outside, it is a little busier than the Instamatic above.